PG1003/filesystem/reference.md

 | `socket`    | A socket file |
 | `unknown`   | The file exists but its type could not be determined |

-Depending on the implementation and platform the `file_type` returned by functions may nothold a value that is not listed.
+Depending on the implementation and platform the `file_type` returned by functions may hold a value that is not listed.

 ### `hard_link_count( p )`